Online Master of Science in Teaching Degrees

 An MA in Teaching is a degree designed for both current and prospective K–12 teachers who are looking to either obtain their initial teaching license or who are looking for additional certification as a means of career advancement inside the classroom.
 Read more about earning a Master of Arts in Teaching degree.

 The curriculum of an online MST is nearly identical to that of a traditional MST program pursued on campus.
 MST coursework focuses on grade level and subject area, including multiple subject certification for elementary education degrees and/or subject-specific certification (like the concentration areas listed above).

-Fieldwork is especially critical to the curriculum, acting as a major focal point for learning outside the classroom.
+Fieldwork, as well, is especially critical to the curriculum, acting as a major focal point for learning outside the classroom.

-Requirements for an Online MST
+Admission Requirements for an Online Master of Science in Teaching

 As mentioned above, while working educators can pursue their Master of Science in Teaching degree, the program itself is designed to accommodate students who do not have any previous teaching experience.
 Therefore, both online and traditional MST programs do not require students to have completed prerequisite courses in education.
 Minimum admissions standards typically only include a bachelor’s degree or greater from an accredited institution of higher education.

-Examination requirements include either the GRE or Millers Analogy Test (MAT).
+- Examination requirements include either the GRE or Millers Analogy Test (MAT).

 A key difference between traditional and online MST degree programs is the coursework experience and concentration options.
 Depending on the program you enroll in, your experience will vary, but the best programs shouldn’t differ drastically in terms of their coursework.